megansam5/chelsea-dashboard/database/README.md

 ## 📋 Overview

-The database created is a PostgreSQL database, hosted on an AWS RDS instance.
+The database created is a PostgreSQL database, which can be ran locally or hosted on an AWS RDS instance.

 ## 🛠️ Prerequisites

+- **PostgreSQL** database running locally.
+  Optional:
 - **AWS RDS (PostgreSQL)** database running.

 ## ⚙️ Setup